At first, everybody hated the command line. After years of experience, it became an acquired taste.

 Your computer has files, directories, and applications.
 Your command line is able to deal with all three of them.
 Use commands to move within the files and directories (like the cd

 command).
-Every application that you install comes with a set of commands that become available at the moment you install the app (like the GIT command).
+Every application that you install comes with a set of commands that become available the moment you install the app (like the GIT command).

 There are 4 important things to notice here: